-A carer’s assessment provides the information to consider what can make caring easier for you.
+If you are struggling to cope a carer assessment provides the information to consider what can make things easier for you.
 Things that will help, who can help and how much time it might take to achieve the things that can help.
 Whatever that is we will understand what is needed to make caring easier for you.

-If you need, and would like to receive support, we will agree and make a record of what it is and how it will happen.
+If during your assessment we identify that you need, and would like to receive support, we will agree and make a record of what it is and how it will happen.
 We will create a support plan together and we’ll agree who will do the things that need to be done.
 It may be that we find things that you can do as well as things that others can do.

 Both assessments and support plans are personal to you and completed with you we will not make any decisions about you without you.

 During your carer’s assessment we may discuss the person you look after, as they may have ‘eligible needs’.
 If this is the case, with yours and their permission we will make a referral to the appropriate local authority service to carry out a needs assessment or to review their existing support.
-If after the assessment or review they are eligible for support the local authority may offer help and support in a variety of ways.
-For example, they may offer practical or financial support or they might provide alternative care for the person you’re caring for so that you can take a break.
+If after their assessment or review they are eligible for support the local authority may offer help and support in a variety of ways.
+For example, they may offer practical support at home or they may provide alternative care for the person you’re caring for so that you can take a break.